How I Was Cured of Ulcerative Colitis: What Happens After Your Colon Is Removed

 The bottom line is, I don't recommend you have the surgery to cure your ulcerative colitis unless you are suffering from a severe case.
 For me, severe meant 20 plus stools, constant vomiting, and an emergency visit that turned into a month-long hospital stay, and the doctor saying, "If you don't get this surgery now, you could die."
 Maybe you shouldn't wait that long.

 Do I regret having the surgery, of course not, I wouldn't have survived otherwise?
 Am I thankful for it?
 Yes!
 Do I wish I had gotten it sooner?
-No, because if I had gotten it before my disease got severe, I may have felt there was no real improvement, and being upset at myself for losing my fertility.
+No, because if I had gotten it before my disease got severe, I might have felt there was no real improvement, and being upset at myself for losing my fertility.

 If you have any questions and are considering this procedure, feel free to ask me anything.
 I'm pretty open about it, and not afraid to answer the TMI questions!